Medical professionals strongly advise against using cocaine for both individuals when a woman is pregnant, to avoid possible complications.

 Treatment For Cocaine Addiction

 Treating cocaine addiction as early as possible may help prevent infertility issues from progressing any further.
 While many infertility side effects from cocaine are irreversible, stopping cocaine at any point may improve the chances of future pregnancies.

-There are substance abuse programs that offer unique and specific treatment options to individuals struggling with cocaine addiction.
+There are substance use programs that offer unique and specific treatment options to individuals struggling with cocaine addiction.
 Including those who are concerned with infertility issues caused by cocaine and other illicit drug use.

-Cocaine addiction treatment programs are often part of a larger substance abuse rehab program.
+Cocaine addiction treatment programs are often part of a larger substance use rehab program.
 Using a specifically designed treatment program, addiction treatment specialists will design a treatment plan unique to the individual, that will prepare them to return to their day to day life.

 Reach out to our professional staff today to explore substance use treatment options today.